An Interdisciplinary Approach to Addiction Policy

 Why Addiction Policy & Practice?

-The Addiction Policy & Practice program curriculum is a course of study that provides a unique combination of training that brings together the fields of public policy, neuroscience, psychiatry, epidemiology, and social sciences.
+The Addiction Policy & Practice program curriculum is a unique course of study that brings together the fields of public policy, neuroscience, psychiatry, epidemiology, and social sciences.
 Graduates of the program emerge with a versatile skill set, poised to contribute meaningfully to evidence-based interventions, prevention strategies, and policy development.

 The curriculum includes courses on: